Read. Think. Engage. Learn.

 Learning doesn’t stop when one becomes an adult.
 We keep changing and growing, discovering new areas we’d like to study.
 Adult learners often learn for the love of it, not for the attainment of a degree or certificate.
 The Lifelong Learning @ GPL program seeks to bring together people who: 1) like to share what they know with others, and 2) like to learn new things together.

 The group leaders of the program are experts who plan and facilitate short seminars.
-These seminars usually run for a number of weeks with one 90-minute session each week.
 Participation is limited to promote active involvement and discussion.
 It is hoped that participants can attend most, if not all, of the classes in a series.

 Individuals may sign up for these programs online using the Calendar or by calling the library.
 Signup is handled on a first come, first served basis.

 All materials and activities in Lifelong Learning are free of charge to participants.
 Books, films, and readings are available for check-out at the library.

 Made possible with the support of the Groton Public Library Endowment Trust.

 Patrons must commit to attending the first two classes and must have basic computer skills.
 Meets via Zoom.

 Ready to take the plunge but haven’t any idea how to start researching your family history?
 Register for this course and join in one of America’s most popular hobbies, second only to gardening!
 Getting started is the hardest part!

 Beginning with “Six Key Steps to Launching Your Family Search” learn the basic skills, especially how to get organized from the beginning, to save time and frustration later in your research.
 Understand the many things you can, and should, do first in the comfort of your home 24/7.
 Prepare to take advantage of the many opportunities to learn from your family connections as you interview family members.
 Begin to add to your basic skills as you are introduced to free as well as major online commercial tools and the wealth of resources available to you in the metro area.